doctorgu/vscode-do-find-replace/README.md

 `c`(change): Change key and value.
 For example, `a:1` means replace `1` with `a`, but means replace `a` with `1` when `c` flag used.

+`r`(reverse): Reverse item by 1. descending order of length of key, 2. descending order of key.
+Target will change to value when `c` flag used.

 ## Available settings

 | Setting          | Description                                        | Default value |